Jbleezy/BO2-Reimagined/README.md

 * Ghosts no longer spawn a free perk powerup if any player gets damaged by the ghosts
 * Fountain portal automatically active
 * Navcard table automatically crafted
+* Players can no longer get into the corner next to Juggernog

 #### Borough
 * Tunnels disabled